riverbed/Riverbed-Community-Toolkit/AppResponse/Cisco-ACI_Integration/README.md

-# Netprofiler Cisco ACI integration
+# AppResponse Cisco ACI integration
-The following cookbook contains a description of a workflow on how to add **Netprofiler** Hostgroups based on the endpoints connected to **Cisco ACI**.
+The following cookbook contains a description of a workflow on how to add **AppResponse (AR11)** Hostgroups based on the endpoints connected to **Cisco ACI**.

 ## Workflow overview